About

 shapeViewer is supported on Windows 10 and Debian 11, 64 bits systems.

 shapeViewer is provided as a single zip file.
 Extract it in the folder of your choice, and run the executable file for your system.
+The Windows executable can run on many Linux distributions and MacOS through the WINE interface.
+A graphic card supporting at least OpenGL 2.0 is necessary.

 User manual